scottbw/analytics-udd/README.md

 An [entity relation diagram of the whole UDD 1.3](diagram.md) provides a one page overview of the specification.

 ## Core sections

+###Primary keys
+Some entities have uniqueness constraints across multiple properties; for example student_on_course_instance has STUDENT_COURSE_MEMBERSHIP_ID plus COURSE_INSTANCE_ID.
+The MD files for these entities contain a note to this effect.
+For ease of processing and to enable field-level extensibility, these entities have a primary key that consists of a concatenation of the components of the composite key separated by a tilde (~).  **The tilde (~) is therefore a reserved character and must not be used elsewhere in these values.**

+Where this type of primary key is not provided by the data supplier, the LRW loading mechanism will create it.
+For example: the student_on_course_instance entity's primary key consists of:
+'''xxxxxx~yyyyyy
+where xxxxxx is the STUDENT_COURSE_MEMBERSHIP_ID, ~ is the tilde reserved character, and yyyyyy is the COURSE_INSTANCE_ID.

+Other entities have a conventional primary key.

 ###[assessment_instance](udd/assessment_instance.md)

 ###[course](udd/course.md)